ruby/stringio/doc/stringio/stringio.md

 You can create a \StringIO instance using:

-- StringIO.new(string): returns a new \StringIO object containing the given string.
+- StringIO.new: returns a new \StringIO object containing the given string.
-- StringIO.open(string): passes a new \StringIO object to the given block.
+- StringIO.open: passes a new \StringIO object to the given block.

 Like an \IO stream, a \StringIO stream has certain properties: